-Todd~\cite{Todd16} showed that the total production in a 1-splittable equilibrium is in the worst-case at most $n/2$ away from that in the real equilibrium, and the individual firm's choice can be more that $(n-1)/4$ away from her choice in the real equilibrium.
-Our bounds a larger than Todd's, yet, they hold for a more general model -- multiple markets and firm-specific price functions.
+Todd~\cite{Todd16} showed that the total production in a 1-splittable equilibrium is at most $n/2$ away from that in the real equilibrium, and the individual firm's choice can be more than $(n-1)/4$ away from her choice in the real equilibrium.
+Our bounds are larger than Todd's, yet, they hold for a more general model -- multiple markets and firm-specific price functions.
 We pose as an open question, whether or not our bounds are tight or can be further improved.